bdjackson013/bdjackson013/README.md

  <h2 align="left">Hi 👋!
-My name is Brooklyn Jackson and I'm a front-end developer.</h2>
+My name is Brooklyn Jackson, and I'm a front-end developer.</h2>

 ###